Neptune: Advanced ML Operator Fusion for Locality and Parallelism on GPUs: Inputs

 \section{\NAME{} Inputs}

-Neptune takes as input a compute definition of the operator to optimize, and a schedule that describes how to optimize the operator.
+Neptune takes as input a compute definition of the operator to optimize, and a schedule that describes how to optimize it.

-Figure \ref{fig:appendix-attention} shows a flexible compute definition for attention that \NAME{} takes as input.
+Figure \ref{fig:appendix-attention} shows one possible \NAME{} input, a flexible compute definition for attention.
 It allows customizing bias and mask conditions, and in 38 lines of code it covers all operators in Table \ref{tab:operators} except GQA operators.

 Figure \ref{fig:appendix-schedule} shows the schedule that pairs with the compute definition.
 In 28 lines of code, it applies rolling update to fuse the attention computation into a single loop nest, and produces many of the high-performance kernels in our evaluation.